ablaom/KoalaTrees.jl/README.md

 - `min_patterns_split=2`: Minimum number of patterns at node to consider split (integer).

 - `penalty=0` (range, [0,1]): Float between 0 and 1.
 The gain afforded
-      by new features is penalized by mulitplying by the factor `1 - penalty` before being compared with the gain afforded by previously selected features.
+      by new features is penalized by multiplying by the factor `1 - penalty` before being compared with the gain afforded by previously selected features.
 Useful for feature selection, as introduced in "Feature Selection via Regularized Trees", H. Deng